Anacristina0914/entrez_search/README.md

 ```
 ## Search using file
 Pop up windown will ask to select a file.
 A second window will ask to specify an organism.
 The file must contain 1 gene per line.
 Output will be saved in $HOME/entrez_found directory as a summary \
 containing gene name, gene description, and a short summary of gene function.
+The sample file `genes.txt` is provided in this repository.
 ```
 ./entrez_searchfile.command
 ```